Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers: Experiment

 \subsection{Comparison with state-of-the-art models}

 Tab.~\ref{tab:main_table} compares \ourmodel against recent state-of-the-art diffusion transformers.
-We evaluate both FDD and FID on the original SiT, our reproduced SiT with architectural improvements, and the same model trained with \ourmodel.
 Our improved SiT closely matches the original SiT performance after 400 epochs (78.5 vs.\ 79.5 FDD).
 In contrast, SiT trained with \ourmodel achieves comparable performance 79.0 FDD in only 200 epochs.
-At 400 epochs, it outperforms the improved SiT baseline by \textbf{4.4 FDD} (from 79.5 to 75.1) and \textbf{0.08 FID} while using just \textbf{53\%} of the training FLOPs.
+At 400 epochs, SPRINT outperforms the improved SiT baseline by \textbf{4.4 FDD} (from 79.5 to 75.4) and \textbf{0.08 FID} while using just \textbf{53\%} of the training FLOPs.
 This shows that \ourmodel both accelerates convergence and substantially reduces training cost.
 At inference, Path-Drop Guidance (PDG) further boosts efficiency: with only 57\% of the inference cost, \ourmodel improves performance by \textbf{21.1 FDD} (from 79.5 to 58.4) over the improved SiT.

 Similar trends hold when combined with REPA. \ourmodel reduces FDD from 78.8 to 75.6 using only 71\% of the training FLOPs.
-With PDG sampling at 400 epochs, it surpasses the vanilla REPA model trained for 800 epochs by \textbf{17.8 FDD} and \textbf{0.21 FID}, while using only \textbf{27\%} of the training FLOPs.
+With PDG sampling at 400 epochs, it surpasses the official REPA model trained for 800 epochs by \textbf{17.8 FDD} and \textbf{0.21 FID}, while using only \textbf{27\%} of the training FLOPs.
 Overall, \ourmodel consistently improves generation quality while drastically lowering both training and inference cost, outperforming strong baselines and alignment-augmented models.
+Moreover, incorporating the recent guidance schedule~\citep{kynkaanniemi2024applying} further boosts performance.